emojicode/emojicode.github.io/src/reference/memory.md

 ## Lifetime in General

-We will know adjust our program and make the gorilla actually store its pet:
+We will now adjust our program and make the gorilla actually store its pet:

 ```
 🐇 🦍 🍇